DucPhan06/MQTT_protocol/README.md

 news/general
 ```

-A subscriber can listen to one category:
+A subscriber can listen to one category like:

 ```text
 news/science